swimmingly/yodrew.github.io/_pages/paper.md

-### remission {#remission}
+### remission

 2010/01

-As I [wrote before](#introduction/), I was overwhelmed by [rapture](http://andrewdurham.com/darkness-conjecture/rapture) when I was 15 for three months.
+As I [wrote before](/introduction/), I was overwhelmed by [rapture](http://andrewdurham.com/darkness-conjecture/rapture) when I was 15 for three months.
 When it began to fade, I wanted to know what had happened.
 What caused this feeling?
 Why did it fade away?

 The short answer to this question just came to me: I went into _remission_.
 I had been suffering from complications arising from an earlier injury.
 As a result of the developmental surge during adolescence, the complications temporarily and partially cleared up.
 But the underlying injury remained unchanged.
 So when the surge abated, the complications returned and the feeling faded.